Ayjaypot/Programming-Assignment-2_Updated/README.md

 # Programming-Assignment-2_Updated
-Programming Assignment for Numerical Python Library
+Programming Assignment for the funtions of the Numerical Python Library specifically arrays.